 at an energy scale $\mu \leq \Lambda$ below the heavy particle masses of the full theory.
 This is the so-called matching condition.
-In the left-hand side of this equation only the leading term $\sim (1/\Lambda)^{5}$ of the low-energy expansion is retained.
+In the right-hand side of this equation only the leading term $\sim (1/\Lambda)^{5}$ of the low-energy expansion is retained.
+The brackets $\langle \rangle$ denote matrix elements between the hadronic states.
 Since the coefficients $C_{i}$ we are interested in, do not depend on the external states one can use the simplest hadronic states for the amplitude calculation, which are the quarks.
 For the same reason we are allowed to set quark masses to zero and assign to all of them the common value of the space-like momentum $p^{2}<0$.
 The latter allows us to avoid infrared singularities in the calculation.
 The diagrams representing the one-loop QCD corrections to the matrix elements of the effective operators in Eq.~(\ref{Match-1}) are shown in Fig~\ref{fig:qcdc}.
 In Fig.~\ref{fig:toposQCD} we give an example of the set of one-loop diagrams relevant for the calculation of the full theory amplitude.
 In order to tackle the ultraviolet (UV) divergencies we use the dimensional regularization and the $\overline{\rm MS}$ subtraction scheme.
 For simplicity we assume that the masses of all the heavy particles of the full theory are equal to a common scale $\Lambda =\Lambda_{LNV}$.
-Following \cite{Buchalla:1995vs, Buras:1998raa} and for the sake of keeping the discussion simple, in this section we set this matching scale to $M_W$.
-Note, however, that given current LHC constraints lower limits on $\Lambda_{LNV}$ are already of the order of $\Lambda_{LNV} \sim {\cal O}(1)$ TeV.
-We will come back to discuss this in section \ref{Sec:Num}.
+Note, however, that given current LHC constraints, lower limits on $\Lambda_{LNV}$ are already of the order of $\Lambda_{LNV} \sim {\cal O}(1)$ TeV.
+We will come back to this point in section \ref{Sec:Num}.
 A straightforward calculation shows the general structure of the amplitude and the operator matrix elements in the LO of the QCD perturbation theory has the following form: